 ICT professionals claiming skilled employment should read our frequently asked questions (see the Submitting an Expression of Interest in SkillSelect section).

 You must be under 45 years old at the time you submit your application for NSW nomination and when you are nominated by NSW nomination for the 190 visa.

 The NSW and Department of Home Affairs English requirement for the 190 visa are the same.
 NSW accepts results from the following tests:

 - Test of English as a Foreign Language internet-based test (TOEFL iBT)

 - Pearson Test of English (PTE) Academic test

 Refer to the English language ability comparison table for an overview of the required exam results.

 You must provide evidence that your skills have been assessed as suitable for your nominated occupation by having a skills assessment by the relevant assessing authority.

 You will need to provide evidence of your positive skills assessment at the time that you submit your application for NSW nomination.

 Skills assessments are valid for a period of three years from the date of issue, unless a shorter validity period is specified on the assessment document.
-More information is available on skills assessments and assessing authorities on the DIBP website.
+More information on skills assessments is available on the Department of Home Affairs website.